 False breakouts happen.
 We sometimes get a short-term price burst in the opposite direction, but if it quickly fails, and everything still points to lower prices, we want to get back into that trade.
 Price action is still indicating more downside.

-Tied to the concept of false breakout is false reversals.
+Tied to the concept of the false breakout is false reversals.
 This is when the trend looks like it is going to reverse, but then quickly turns back in the trending direction.
-This video discusses that.
+This video discusses that and was the basis for developing the Double Pump Day Trading Strategy.

 Price Action Still Produces Losing Trades

 Price action trading is about adaptability.
 Price moves may indicate a move down, but then we have a sharp move up.
 That can’t be predicted.
-And we don’t need to.
-Money is made by cutting losses and riding the trades that do work out.
+And we don’t need to predict it.
+Money is made by cutting losses and riding the trades that do work out (bigger profit target or trailing stop loss).

 When the price moves the other direction, that tells us something.
 Think about what it is telling you, objectively.
 Don’t think about winning or losing.
 Just think about which way the price waves are moving.
-Plan what to do (or not do) whether the price rises or falls, in any situation.
+Plan what to do (or not do) based on what transpires.

 Above all, if you want to get good price action trading, you need to practice!